ROCm/rocSHMEM/docs/api/ctx.rst

   :returns:       None.

 **Description:**
 This routine destroys an rocSHMEM context.
 It must be called collectively by all threads in the work-group.
+If ctx has the value ``ROCSHMEM_CTX_INVALID``, no operation is performed.

 ROCSHMEM_GET_DEVICE_CTX
 -----------------------